230597/BIOC3301/README.md

-# Understanding Plant Growth-Promoting Bacteria in Soil
+# Understanding the Diversity and Abundance of PGPB in Soil

 ## Information

 This repository contains batch scripts used to submit to the Cartesius HPC for the analysis of Illumina MiSeq soil microbiome sequencing data using QIIME 1.9.1.
-The resulting data can be used to provide information on diversity and abundance of specific groups of plant growth-promoting bacteria.
+The resulting data can be used to provide information on diversity and abundance of specific groups of plant growth-promoting bacteria (PGPB).

 ## Analysis Workflow